Guard of honour: Algeria

 The Algerian Republican Guard is a mainly ceremonial military corps of the Algerian Army.
 Composed of 6,000 troops, it is very similar in its formation style to equivalent units in the French Army.
 The Republican Guard includes a military band and a cavalry unit, the uniform and traditions of which are based on those of the famous Berber cavalry, the Numidian cavalry, the French cavalry, and the Arab cavalry, as well as infantry.

 Egypt

 The Egyptian Republican Guard is a division level unit in the Egyptian Army which is the seniormost unit in the Egyptian Armed Forces that has the responsibility of defending the President of Egypt, as well as major presidential and national institutions.
 It is a type of guard regiment that is composed of dozens upon dozens of armored brigades, mechanized brigades and divisional artillery, Being the seniormost unit in the armed forces, the Republican Guard Division is the only major military unit allowed in central Cairo besides the troops of intelligence services and Central Security Forces.

 Namibia

 The Guard of Honour unit in Namibia is the 21 Ceremonial Guard Battalion of the Namibian Defence Force.
 Falling under the 21 Brigade based in Windhoek.
-Initially the Battalion was also part of the Presidential Security detail, however they were removed from this role and relegated to guard of honour duties.
+It was part of the presidential security detail until removed from this role and put on honour guard duty.